Skip to main content

 After getting his start in banking during his undergraduate program, he wanted to move up even further.

 “My goal was to continue moving forward with my career in banking,” Hurst said.
-“I thought the MBA in Finance degree was the best for me, as it aligned also with the CFA (Chartered Financial Analyst) program.”
+“I thought the MBA (with a concentration in) Finance degree was the best for me, as it aligned also with the CFA (Chartered Financial Analyst) program.”

 He noted that Dr. Gary Hascall taught a course on short-term investments during his MBA program that he found was especially beneficial.